 I encourage readers not to be shy.
 Please comment and share your experiences too.
 As I quickly learned after that fateful summer day in 1998, resources are too few for people like us.
 We must help each other by sharing our knowledge and experience on this blog, its companion Facebook and Twitter pages – and other forums and websites like it.
 Nobody – not doctors, not our friends, not our family (as much as they may try) – really understands what it is like to walk a mile in our swollen shoes.
 Until they find a cure, we are our own best hope.

 Enjoy my Lymphedema Diary.

-Obligatory disclaimer: I am not a medical professional or authority.
-The words I write are from my own experiences and knowledge.
-The advise I provide does not come with a promise of results.
+Disclaimer: Britta is not a medical professional or authority.
+The words she writes are from her own experiences and knowledge.
+The advice she provides does not come with a promise of results.
 Consult a physician or medical professional, before employing any strategies, advice or techniques depicted on this blog.

 So what is lymphedema?
 I prefer to define lymphedema as the following:

 Levity is a must, when living as a lymphie. (“Lymphie” is the abbreviation for someone who has lymphedema.
 It’s a lot easier to say and sounds kinda cute.)